amanshenoy/pose-invariant-face-recognition/eigenface/README.md

 'Eigenface' Face Recognition System
 Written by: Amir Hossein Omidvarnia
-Email: aomidvar@ece.ut.ac.ir

 This package implements a well-known PCA-based face recognition method, which is called 'Eigenface' [1].